whalito/Security-Assessment/README.md

 (ACL's for System, Local Administrators, and TrustedInstaller is being ignored)
 ### SecurityAssessment.ps1
-	Invoke-LinuxSSH		  -  Run Bash script on multiple hosts simultaneously with Posh-SSH Invoke-WindowsWMI	  -  Run PowerShell script on multiple hosts simultaneously with WMI Invoke-WindowsPS	  -  Run PowerShell script on multiple hosts simultaneously with PSRemote Get-BlueKeepStatus	  -  PingCastle Bluekeep script
+	Invoke-LinuxSSH		  -  Run Bash scripts on multiple hosts simultaneously with Posh-SSH Invoke-WindowsWMI	  -  Run PowerShell on multiple hosts simultaneously with WMI Invoke-WindowsPS	  -  Run PowerShell on multiple hosts simultaneously with PSRemote Invoke-WindowsSMB	  -  Run PowerShell on multiple hosts with WMI and output over SMB Get-BlueKeepStatus	  -  PingCastle Bluekeep script
 	Get-SpoolStatus		  -  PingCastle Print Spooler status script Get-RemoteCertificates	  -  Download all CA and Root Certificates from a remote host using OpenRemoteBaseKey